navaneeth/navaneeth.hugo/content/post/accessing-nested-keys-from-a-map-in-elixir.md

 Did you notice the `^category`?
 In this case, we are using value of `category` as the key. `^` symbol tells Elixir to expand the variable.

+Caveat: Using this style, you will get cryptic error message which just says right hand side values can't be matched with left hand side in case of wrong data format.
+Thus, use this carefully in situations where you are sure about the data format.

 Pretty neat!